 What are Peptides?

-As we said, peptides are found naturally in the skin, but as time goes on, peptides become less effective (especially after you hit 30!).
-That’s why it’s a good idea to look for peptides in your skin care—so your skin can get that little extra boost that time has taken away!
+As we said, peptides are found naturally in the skin; but as time goes on– usually around our 30s– they become less effective.
+That’s why it’s a good idea to incorporate peptides into your skincare routine.

 10 Benefits of Peptides